ADNEC Group Announces Collaboration With Tawazun Council As Strategic Partner For IDEX And NAVDEX 2025

-(MENAFN- Dubai PR Network) Abu Dhabi, December 29, 2025 – ADNEC Group has announced its collaboration with Tawazun Council as a strategic partner to organise the largest edition of International Defence exhibition (IDEX) and Naval Defence Exhibition (NAVDEX), which will be held under the patronage of His Highness sheikh Mohammed bin Zayed Al Nahyan, President of the UAE and Supreme Commander of the Armed Forces,from 17 to 21 February 2025 at the ADNEC Centre in Abu Dhabi.
+(MENAFN- Mid-East Info) ADNEC Group has announced its collaboration with Tawazun Council as a strategic partner to organise the largest edition of International Defence exhibition (IDEX) and Naval Defence Exhibition (NAVDEX), which will be held under the patronage of His Highness sheikh Mohammed bin Zayed Al Nahyan, President of the UAE and Supreme Commander of the Armed Forces,from 17 to 21 February 2025 at the ADNEC Centre in Abu Dhabi.

 This partnership underscores Tawazun Council and ADNEC Group's shared commitment to advancing the UAE's vision of becoming a leading global hub for defence, security, and advanced technology sectors.
 It also aims to provide a strategic platform that brings together decision-makers, experts, and industry leaders to showcase the latest innovations and technologies shaping the future of defence and security.